kabo2956/TeamUnity/README.md

 Working Title (Sp4ce Adventures)

 Description:
 Create a two dimensional game using the unity game engine.

+This game will be a platformer/runner game that will be procedurally generated.
+You will eventually be able to play online, and the goal is to outrun an explosion/supernova and be the only one to survive.
+There are certain things that you will be able to do to prevent your friends from getting to the end, like jumping on them.

 Vision Statement: To create an online competitive multiplayer runner game that we all would enjoy to play!